edubart/forkmon/README.md

 ```

 Notice that only `'hello world!'` is printed, but not `'startup'`,
-this means the application did not restart!
+this means the application did not restart from beginning, but from
+the middle instead!
 Because a forked (cloned) application was waiting for changes in the `foo.lua` and resumed.

 ## How it works